nicholasdower/marj/README.md

 - Failed jobs which should be retried are updated in the database.
 - Failed jobs which should not be retried are deleted from the database.
 - An interface is provided to retrieve, execute, discard and re-enqueue jobs.
-- An `ActiveRecord` model class is provided to query the database directly.
+- An `ActiveRecord` class is provided to query the database directly.

 ## Features Not Provided